pfeliciano1/Belly_Button_Plotly/README.md

-# Plot.ly Homework - Belly Button Biodiversity
+# Plot.ly - Belly Button Biodiversity

 In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.